 If you’d like to make a healthy New Year’s resolution this year but don’t want to set a goal that’s too lofty, we understand.
-After all, you don’t want to end up feeling defeated by committing to a goal that might be too difficult to achieve (like that time you swore to never eat carbs again ).
+After all, you want to set yourself up for success (unlike that time you swore to never eat carbs again).

 1. Drink more water